-The favored planting size for shade trees is from 1 inch to 2 1⁄2 inches DBH in caliper (diameter), intermediate trees, evergreen trees between 4 feet and 6 feet in height, and shrubs between 18 inches and 30 inches in height.
+The favored planting size for shade trees is from 1 inch to 2 1⁄2 inches in caliper (diameter) measured at 6 inches above root flare, intermediate trees, evergreen trees between 4 feet and 6 feet in height and shrubs between 18 inches and 30 inches in height.
 These sizes are general requirements and shall be evaluated for each individual project and plant species.
 Some specimen trees near plazas or other features, for example, may be larger than typical mainline plantings.
 Using larger sizes provides immediate visual impact but requires longer periods for the plant to become established and therefore increases maintenance.